gsoules/MkDocs/digital-archive/docs/plugins/avants3.md

 ---

 ## Dependencies
-The AvantS3 plugin requires that the [AvantElasticsearch] plugin be installed and activated because AvantElasticsearch contains the AWS/S3 SDK that AvantS3 uses.
+The AvantS3 plugin depends on the existence of the AvantElasticsearch folder which contains the vendor/aws libraries that AvantS3 needs.
+The AvantElasticsearch plugin does not need to be installed.
+If AvantS3 needs to be installed without the AvantElasticsearch plugin folder present, the libraries will need to get copied into the AvantS3 plugin.

 ## Installation